La Terra Trema: Music

 Since 1941 Visconti had known that the most important aspect of his Verga adaptation would be his ideal of "internal and musical rhythm."
 With Willy Ferrero's help, he used some Sicilian folk music, but music is quite sparse in the film until we move towards the ending where it does increase, emphasizing the fate of the Valastros.
-Don Salvatore whistling tunes from operas, the poignant melodies played by uncle Nunzio, the sounds of the wind and the sea, of ships returning to the harbor, cries from the streets, and the musicality of the Sicilian language create their own archaic atmosphere.
+Don Salvatore whistling tunes from operas, the poignant melodies played by Uncle Nunzio, the sounds of the wind and the sea, of ships returning to the harbor, cries from the streets, and the musicality of the Sicilian language create their archaic atmosphere.

 Narration

 After the film was completed, a voice-over commentary written by Antonio Pietrangeli had to be added, since no Italian was spoken by the participants.
-At the beginning of the film he states that "...Italian is not a language of the poor."
+At the beginning of the film, he states that "...Italian is not a language of the poor."
 Also, the commentary takes an important narrative and thematic function.
 The poetic quality of the voice and the words are a part of the classical unity of the film, being a crucial part of its structure.
 Some examples include: